Farata/EnterpriseWebBook/README.md

 Then goes the explanation of the AJAX way of retrieving data from the remote server without the need to refresh the entire page.
 In the final version of the Web site the data feed will be organized by a Java program deployed under a Java EE server – we’ll use Oracle’s GlassFish 4.0 for being the leader in implementing all the latest Java EE specifications.

-#<a name="ch5">Test-Driven Development with JavaScript</a>
-The chapter starts with a brief overview of available test frameworks.
-Then, it explains how to set up a new Save a Child  project in the IDE using selected test framework.

 #<a name="ch6">«Save a Child» with JQuery framework</a>
 In this chapter we’ll start introducing JQuery framework to Save a Child code developed in chapters 2-5.
 While this chapter won’t have a formal tutorial on the JQuery framework, we’ll briefly explain its basics and each component that’ll be used in Save a Child.
 By the end of this chapter the reader has a working version of Save a Child site built using HTML, JavaScript, CSS, JSon, Ajax, and JQuery framework.